The 8 Best English Movies With Subtitles To Immerse Yourself in Hollywood Hits

 Want to give your English the red carpet treatment —that is, make your English study sessions more special?

 8 Movies with English Subtitles That Americans Love

-Now that you’re prepared to learn English from movies, let’s look at some popular films that are great for increasing your vocabulary and improving your conversational skills.
+Now that you are prepared to learn English from movies, let us look at some popular films that are great for increasing your vocabulary and improving your conversational skills.

-Each video has a link to a subtitled copy of the movie that you can rent (use for a short period of time) or buy.
+Each video has a link to a subtitled copy of the movie you can rent (pay to use for a short period of time) or buy.

 “Forrest Gump” is excellent for learning American English.
-The movie touches on everything from casual life in the U.S. to American politics during the Cold War between the U.S. and the Soviet Union.
+The movie touches on everything from ordinary life in the U.S. to American politics during the Cold War between the U.S. and the Soviet Union.

 In this clip, we see a conversation between Forrest and his mother where they talk about life, death and destiny .
-Forrest asks his mother what his destiny is.
-He wants to know what his purpose in life is and how he should live his life.
-His mom tells him that he needs to figure out (discover or find a solution to) his own destiny and that he’s in control of his own future.
+Forrest asks his mother what his destiny is—his purpose in life is and how he should live his life.
+His mom tells him that he needs to figure out (discover or find a solution to) his own destiny and that he is in control of his own future.

 The scene also has the expression, “Life is like a box of chocolates.
 You never know what you’re going to get.”
 This expression actually became popular because of “Forrest Gump.”
 American English speakers use it to say that everything that happens in life is unexpected.